DoD-Platform-One/bigbang/docs/guides/deployment-scenarios/quickstart.md

   kubectl get po -A
   ```

-* If after running `kubectl get po -A` (which is the shorthand of `kubectl get pods --all-namespaces`) you see something like the following, then you need to wait longer
+* If after running `kubectl get po -A` (which is the shorthand of `kubectl get pods --all-namespaces`) you see something like the following, then you need to wait longer.

   ```console
   NAMESPACE           NAME                                                READY   STATUS          RESTARTS   AGE